 You must publish notice of the estate

-Pennsylvania’s law actually puts some of the responsibilities for debt claims in probate on the creditors.
-The personal representative of the estate must publish notice of probate proceedings so that creditors also have an opportunity to make a claim against the estate.
+Pennsylvania’s law actually puts some of the responsibilities for debt claims in probate.
+The personal representative of the estate must publish notice of probate proceedings so they also have an opportunity to make a claim against the estate.